Orphan File Detection & Cleanup

 - •Run orphan cleanup after snapshot expiration, not before (so expired data files become detectable).

-- •Use Simulate first on tables you haven't cleaned before to understand the scope.
+- •Use the Simulations tab first on tables you haven't cleaned before to understand the scope.

-- •For high-ingestion tables, consider enabling Auto mode to prevent accumulation.
+- •For high-ingestion tables, consider toggling Enabled with a cron schedule to prevent accumulation.